elastic/integrations/docs/dashboard_guidelines.md

 Use color to distinguish categories, represent quantity/density, and highlight data.
 When using color in this way, be aware that too many colors in a single chart can create noise and hinder quick comprehension.

 [Elastic UI](https://elastic.github.io/eui/#/elastic-charts/creating-charts) can provide guidance for correct color choice.
-Colors provided there for visualization have been tested for accessibility contrast and using them you would be sure to properly serving the biggest audience.
+Colors provided there for visualization have been tested for accessibility contrast and using them you would be sure to properly serve the biggest audience.

 If your dashboard is made to identify specific behaviors it might be interesting to consider a color setting that could help pointing it out.
 Use a neutral color for generic elements and an accent one for the things that you are looking for.

 ![Colors in visualization](./images/colours_in_visualisations.png)

-### Titles in Visulaisations matter
+### Titles in Visualisations matter

 Titles can have a strong visual impact on dashboards, especially when there are a lot of small charts.
 Two principles can generally be followed: